Change of the Purpose of Residence

 What are the restrictions on changing the purpose of residence?

-- You may apply for a long-term residence permit for the purpose of business only after residing in the Czech Republic for at least 5 years.
+- You may apply for a long-term residence permit for the purpose of doing business after residing in the Czech Republic for at least 5 years.
 This does not apply if:

-- you hold a long-term visa for the purpose of business, or
+- you hold a long-term visa for the purpose of doing business, or

 - you hold a long-term residence permit for the purpose of seeking employment or starting a business, or